Accepted by the IAG Executive Committee

 The Analysis Coordinator and a representative of the Analysis Centers serve as voting members of the Governing Board.

 Associate Analysis Centers provide specialized or derived products, not necessarily at regular intervals (such as precise orbits, station positions, Earth Orientation Parameters, ionospheric products, tropospheric delays, or any scientific data products of a mission-specific nature).
 They are recognized as such by the Governing Board, upon recommendation of the Analysis Coordinator.
 The Associate Analysis Centers are encouraged to present their results at IDS meetings and to submit their final results in IDS Data Centers for dissemination to researchers and other users.
-An Associated Analysis Center (AAC) may become an Analysis Center after demonstrating its expertise and operational capability during a test period.
+An Associate Analysis Center (AAC) may become an Analysis Center after demonstrating its expertise and operational capability during a test period.

 The IDS appoints a Combination Center (CC) to combine individual AC solutions and to generate IDS data products for submission to the IERS for the formulation of the periodic update of the ITRF and other geodetic products.
 The CC is selected by the Governing Board every four years through a Call for Participation initiated six months prior to the end of the current CC term.
 Interested centers submit proposals outlining their plan for operation of the CC and the resources that they will commit.